chrisprincenl/PI-Pico-W---Plant-moisture-monitor/README.md

 why using micropyton?
 Limitations is single processor usage.

 ## OOP - Objects
 Python is an object oriented programming language.
 As part of this project the developments are mostly OOP developed.
+For example, there can be three plants being monitored, plant is an object that will be created three times.
+But where there is only one purpose and no inheritance needed, just a function module is created.
+For instance reading and writing a serrings file.
 Below is an overview of all key objects used in the project;
 (need picture)

 ### Plant object